Aeonwolf/MultilinksCore/ABOUT_MULTILINKS.md

 #### Links

-   * A Link is data connection between two endpoints.
+   * A Link is a data connection between two endpoints.
    * Links are one-way data transfer connections (i.e. for a given link, one endpoint is always the sender and the other is always the recipient).
    * For a given pair of endpoints there can be no more than two links between them.
    * An endpoint can have no link associated with it.